10 High School Reunion Ideas for a Big TurnoutPosted July 31, 2013 | Promotions by Theme or Event, Tips and Trends from the Experts

 1. Don’t go it alone

 You may be the king or queen of planning, but no amount of organization is going to allow you to take on a task like this solo.
-The first step is to recruit committee members, so grab your contact list and find a few high school acquaintances you can rely on.
+The first step is to recruit committee members, so grab your list and find a few high school acquaintances you can rely on.
 Everyone should have a job they can focus on, and creating a group email chain or text chat can help you all coordinate.

 2. Pick a dynamic venue